triolla-io/nova-swatches/README.md

 ## Configuration

-You can set the default `props` for `Swatches` by publishing the package's config:
+While the `Swatches` component can be configured fluently, you can also set the defaults by publishing the package's config:

 ```
 php artisan vendor:publish --tag=config --provider=Yna\\NovaSwatches\\FieldServiceProvider